wp-plugins/subpages-expand/readme.txt

 Clicking the title again will collapse the content.

 == Installation ==
 If you have a single file (ending in ".zip"), then use the *Upload* method.
 If you have multiple files, use the *Files* method.
-If you're installing from wordpress directly, just hit the big 'Install Plugin' button.
+If you're installing from WordPress directly, just hit the big 'Install Plugin' button.
 = Upload =
 1. From the plugins, add new screen, choose upload
 1. Navigate to where the .zip file is located and select it